jonathanneels/Construct2-Construct3-BabylonJS3D/README.md

 To-do's;
 * FPS controls working
 * The fire textures, raycasting (and maybe other things) are not working in the current build.
 * When new-scene is ready needs to be better.
-It's current 500 ms before 'is true' in runtime.js (new scene) does not work correctly.
+It's current 500 ms before 'is true' in runtime.js (new scene) and does not work correctly.
 * Loading new scene needs some more polish
 * vr stuff and new features.
 * Mouse clicks => sometimes issues.
 Has to do with Z-index.